Zamzam Well: Subsequent history

-In the year 930 CE a branch of Ismaʿilism called the Qarmatians launched an attack on Mecca.
+In the year 930 a minority branch of Ismaʿilism called the Qarmatians launched an attack on Mecca.
 They had previously attacked many caravans of the Abbasid Caliphate, including those of pilgrims travelling to the city.
-They would conquer the black stone and move it to the capital of their own Caliphate in Bahrayn for 22 years.
-They were briefly led in 931 by a Persian Caliph, al-Isfahani, whom they believed to be God incarnate who unsuccessfully attempted to convert the Qarmatian state to Zoroastrianism.
+They would conquer the Black Stone and move it to the capital of their own state in Bahrayn for 22 years.
+They were briefly led in 931 by a Persian, al-Isfahani, whom they believed to be God incarnate who unsuccessfully attempted to convert the Qarmatian state to Zoroastrianism.
 They destroyed the dome covering Zamzam.
 It is relayed by historians such as Qutb ad-Dīn that in the aftermath of their attack on the city, the Well Zamzam, as well as all other wells in the city were filled with corpses of pilgrims.

 Following the Abbasid relinquishment of the management of the well a quasi-guild called Zamzamis emerged and remained in place at least until the end of the 19th century.
 While theoretically anyone could go to the well and fill a vessel they brought at the well, in practice this group of specialised men ended up being primarily responsible for distributing the well's water.
 They did so by storing two kinds of filled jugs, some on wooden podiums with metal cups attached others hidden in the shade.
 They performed this service in theory without demanding payment.
 In 19th century practice however a pilgrim would be assigned a Zamzami upon his arrival and would have been obliged to pay him a small initial sum of $1 for a jug to bear his name.
 This jug would then be kept by the Zamzami for the pilgrim.
 Payment was in practice also expected for the further services of the Zamzami.
-These included bringing the pilgrim water throughout his pilgrimage and pouring it over his body for purposes of ritual cleaning (wudu) among others.
+These included bringing the pilgrim water throughout his pilgrimage and pouring it over his body for purposes of ritual cleaning (wuḍūʾ) among others.
 To nudge the pilgrim into donating adequately the Zamzami would show the pilgrim the bad state of the prayer mats he laid out in the Masjid for the pilgrims and explain his dire need for donations.
-The more generous the pilgrim's donations were, the more expansive the Zamzamis services became; with services such as procuring bottled Zamzam water to be taken home after the pilgrimage and bringing jugs right to the pilgrim's abode in Mecca being reserved for the most generous.
+The more generous the pilgrim's donations were, the more expansive the Zamzami's services became; with services such as procuring bottled Zamzam water to be taken home after the pilgrimage and bringing jugs right to the pilgrim's abode in Mecca being reserved for the most generous.
 To be allowed into the trade of being a Zamzami a costly license from the Grand Sharif was required.
 During the reign of Awn ar-Rafiq as Grand Sharif for example such a license cost £50.